zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 >
 > -- <cite>[Ricardo Magalhães](https://hackernoon.com/data-immutability-with-vanilla-javascript-63834a65a6c9)</cite>

 In the last few years one of our biggest challenges has been to find an efficient way to detect changes in our data to determine whether or not we should render our interfaces.
 It's easy to detect changes between primitive values, but it's a completely different issue for objects and arrays.
 You could compare them by value but you would have to implement recursive algorithms and deal with potential issues like cyclical references.
 Another method would be to compare object references with the strict equality operator `===`.
-It's more effective and there isn't any risk to enter in some infinity loop of death.
+It's more effective and there isn't any risk to enter in some deathly infinity loop.
 That's why modern frameworks enforce this concept.

 ### Highlighted by modern frameworks/libraries